Skip to content

 Social media aims to distract and create an environment of urgency, comparison, and algorithms to serve the platform’s desires.
 It does not care about the business owner’s needs.

 Consider the last time you logged into Facebook, LinkedIn, or Twitter.
 The experience usually doesn’t bring calm.
 How many groups are you a member of?
 Of these, how many are you active as a member?
-Of these, what do you consider to be the most important reason WHY you participate?
+Of these, what do you consider to be the most important reason WHY you join?

 Not only do online communities offer members a sense of belonging, but they also give the community host ownership.